Elevator doubles as falcon home

 The Peregrine Falcon nest was installed in 1992, part of the Wisconsin Peregrine Falcon Recovery Program.
 Founded by Greg Septon, a former researcher at the Milwaukee Public Museum, the Recovery Program was developed to re-populate Peregrine Falcons.
 They were put on the U.S. Endangered Species list in 1969 after being almost eradicated by the pesticide DDT.
 After DDT was banned in 1972, it cleared the path for the re-population effort.

 The Manitowoc elevator, acquired by Briess in 2014, was one of many Wisconsin locations that erected nesting boxes at the request of Mr. Septon.
 In 1998, it attracted its first pair of nesting Falcons.
 Since then, Peregrines have been successfully nesting in the elevator, producing more than 80 eyasses.
 Mr. Septon offers Briess nest care and instructions regarding the nesting Falcons.
-He also bands the young, which help Mr. Septon and volunteer observers track the birds.
+He also bands the young, which helps Mr. Septon and volunteer observers track the birds over time and locations.
 To share the nesting experience and provide a tool to help Septon track the birds, Briess installed a webcam in 2015.
 It streams to a webpage that is open to anyone wishing to watch the birds in action.
 Infrared lighting has since been added for 24/7 online viewing.

 The Recovery Program and similar groups in other regions, with the assistance of organizations like Briess, are making progress.
 While the Peregrine population had been completely eradicated east of the Mississippi River by the late 1960s, today there are an estimated 1,650 breeding pairs in the U.S. and Canada.
 For more information about the Manitowoc nest and Peregrine activity, visit the Briess blog.